 It is a theatre with a long history and of great beauty.
-Leading Greek directors, actors, musicians, lyric artists, quite a few well-known foreign opera, drama and dance troupes, music and choral ensembles have all performed in it.
+Leading Greek directors, actors, musicians, and lyric artists, as well as several well-known foreign opera, drama, and dance troupes, music and choral ensembles, have all performed in it.
 It is a landmark in Piraeus city and the busiest part of the town, as it is located downtown on Korai Square, between the Piraeus Port and picturesque Pasalimani.
-Ten years ago the theatre closed in order to be renovated.
-Today the premises are completely refurbished and the theatre is open again for the public, adding touches of glamour and shine to the city life of Piraeus as well as of Athens.
+A few years ago, the theatre closed for renovation.
+Today, the premises are completely refurbished and the theatre is open again for the public, adding touches of glamour and shine to the city life of Piraeus as well as of Athens.
 This makes it one of the leading cultural venues in the country.

 The Piraeus Municipal Theatre was built in the 1890’s, following the neoclassical architectural style, by Ioannis Lazarimos, a Piraeus architect and professor of the National Technical University.
 It was inaugurated in April 1895.
 Its shape follows closely the classicist style and bears heavy influences from the German school represented in Greece by Ernst Ziller.
 The building’s shape is rectangular, its dimensions are 34 X 45 m. and the overall area is 6,000 m2.
 The main entrance is a portico with four Corinthian Columns and a pediment.
 On the top of the building there is a terraced roof with a pediment on its facade.